How to Become an Interaction Designer? A Comprehensive Guide Image

 Where to Learn Interaction Design?

-3. "This Is Service Design Thinking," by Jakob Schneider
+• There is a good article titled “This Is Service Design Thinking,” written by Jakob Schneider.

-Online Communities: You can join online groups and forums where interaction designers chat and share knowledge.
-This provides a great way to learn from real examples and discussions.
-Moreover, the Interaction Design Association (IxDA) and the Design Better community are good places to connect with others.
+You can join online groups and forums where interaction designers chat and share knowledge.
+It’s a good way to learn from real examples and discussions.
+Have you ever heard about the Interaction Design Association (IDA)?
+Check their website as well.
+Another place to connect with other designers is the Design Better community.

-On-the-job experience: If you can find a job that lets you work on interaction design projects, that's a fantastic way to learn.
-Through this experience, you gain skills and knowledge while working.
+If you can find a job that lets you work on interaction design projects, that's a fantastic way to learn.

-The salary of Interaction Designers can vary based on factors such as location, experience, and the specific industry you work in.
+It depends on location, experience, and the industry you work in.

 • Entry-Level Salaries: CAD 50,000 to 70,000 per year